innoq/tutorial-clj-webapp/tutorial/chapters/01_instructions.md

 ## Namespaces

 In Clojure, functions are defined within a namespace.
 A new namespace can be created by creating a file `my_file.clj` within the src root of the project.
-Within this file, the namespace is defined with the `ns` macro and the namespace name, which is the path of the file with '-' instead of '_' and '.' instead of '/'
+Within this file, the namespace is defined with the `ns` macro and the namespace name, which is the path of the file with '-' instead of '\_' and '.' instead of '/'

 The file `src/example_web_app/my_file.clj` will therefore have the following namespace declaration.

     (ns example-web-app.my-file)

-If you want to use these functions within another namespace, you need to explicitly require the namespace to load it
+If you want to use these functions within another namespace, you need to explicitly require the namespace

     (ns example.handler
        (:require [hiccup.page]))